FleetingClouds/InitializeEthereumPrivateNetwork/README.md

 A script for initializing an Ξthereum private network for testing and development.
 Also, includes some helper scripts for :

  - rerunning ```geth  --preload "aScript.js" attach``` whenever aScript.js changes
+ - filtering blocks for specific changes that interest you
  - preparing and loading contracts

 It's written for command line oriented developers, who want to automate for continuous integration and deployment.